janelia-flyem/buildem/README.md

     foo_STATIC_LIBRARIES         Paths to static, release libraries for package foo. foo_SHARED_DEBUG_LIBRARIES   Fully specified.

 Some packages will have different components.
 For example, the HDF5 libraries allow compiling a "HL" (High-level) version.
-Since this is project-specific, by convention the `hdf5.cmake` file will place "HL" in the prefix and set `hdf5_HL_STATIC_LIBRARIES` to the static release HL version library.
+Since this is project-specific, by convention the `hdf5.cmake` file will place "HL" in the prefix and set `hdf5_HL_LIBRARIES` to the shared release HL version library.

 ### Adding packages to build process